CVCUDA/CV-CUDA/docs/sphinx/samples/python_samples/segmentation.rst

    :end-before: end_torch_to_cvcuda
    :dedent:

 Now we are ready for the pre-processing stages.
-Here we resize the images, convert to float, normalize them and reformat them in NCHW layout.
+Here we resize the frames, convert to float, normalize them and reformat them in NCHW layout.

 .. literalinclude:: ../../../../samples/segmentation/python/inference.py
    :language: python